 William Martin was the sixth of the fourteen children of Nathaniel Martin and Hannah Strader, and was one of the six who died extremely young.
 Unlike the other five, who at least survived half a year or more, William died the same day that he was born.
 He was apparently not stillborn, however.
 In correspondence from 1947, surviving sister Juliette Martin Savage mentioned that William had lived a few hours.
 She also revealed that his name was suggested by his older sister Eleanor Amelia “Nellie” Martin.
 Nellie was only five years old, and her parents probably went along with the suggestion to help her cope with the distress -- Nellie was old enough to be aware her twin sister had died in infancy, and the loss of another sibling would certainly have alarmed her.

 Shown is a close-up of the west side of the gravemarker of Nathaniel and Hannah Martin.
 Photograph taken 2 November 2005 by Dave Smeds.
-This marker, the largest in the Martin cemetery, was used for five of the children -- all ones who died as infants or toddlers.
-The graves of William and Christa Belle (Christie B.) are positioned on the two sides, while the back is devoted to three children -- Charles, James Franklin, and Hannah.
+This marker, the largest in the Martin cemetery, was used not only to commemorate the couple but for five of their children -- all ones who died as infants or toddlers.
+The inscription for William and Christa Belle (Christie B.) are positioned on the two sides, while the back is devoted to three children -- Charles, James Franklin, and Hannah.